Skip to main content

 A transformative learning experience

 Over three years, students (ages 15 to 18) learn to think and act like engineers and prepare to advance to post-secondary education.
-With over 80 hours per year outside of school, the Academy includes a series of immersive design challenges, career coaching, and college-readiness workshops to equip youth with the skills they need to build an engineering identity and career.
-Students who complete the 80 hours/year of programming and enroll in a post-secondary engineering degree program will receive a partial scholarship from the GE Foundation.
+With 220 hours over 3 years outside of school, the Academy includes a series of immersive design challenges, career coaching, and college-readiness workshops to equip youth with the skills they need to build an engineering identity and career.
+Students who complete the program and enroll in a post-secondary engineering degree program will receive a partial scholarship from the GE Foundation.

 Academy Description Design Challenge Example College-Readiness Activity